GoogleChrome/web.dev/src/site/content/en/learn/html/apis/index.md

 as well as the overall window and device.
 For example, the [`resizeTo()`](https://developer.mozilla.org/docs/Web/API/Window/resizeTo) method can be used to resize the browser window, the [`devicePixelRatio`](https://developer.mozilla.org/docs/Web/API/Window/devicePixelRatio) property provides access to the device display pixels.
-When accessing information about the tab the content is in rather than the DOM tree the tab displays, the window is likely the interface you’re looking for.
+When accessing information about the tab the content is in rather than the DOM tree the tab displays, the window is likely the interface you're looking for.

 Several APIs are available based on features surfaced through the Window interface, including the [Web Workers](https://developer.mozilla.org/docs/Web/API/Worker) and [IndexedDB](https://developer.mozilla.org/docs/Web/API/IndexedDB_API) APIs.

 ## Check your understanding

+{% Assessment 'apis' %}